-The population of the Patna district during 2001 was 4,718,592.
-As per distribution of different mother tongues (languages mentioned under 8th Schedule of Constitution of India) as returned during the 2001 Census for Patna district, Hindi, the main mother tongue of the district was returned by 91.7% (43,26,641 persons) of the population.
-The corresponding percentage for the Urdu, the second most prominent language spoken in Patna district, was 6.5% (307,130 persons).
+As per the census records for Patna district, Hindi is the main mother tongue of the district was returned by 91.7% of the population.
+The corresponding percentage for the Urdu, the second most prominent language spoken in Patna district, was 6.5%.
 Speakers of other Scheduled languages were very thin in number than the two described above.